 <img height="1" width="1" style="display:none;" alt="" src="https://analytics.twitter.com/i/adsct?txn_id=nuqgh&amp;p_id=Twitter&amp;tw_sale_amount=0&amp;tw_order_quantity=0"> <img height="1" width="1" style="display:none;" alt="" src="//t.co/i/adsct?txn_id=nuqgh&amp;p_id=Twitter&amp;tw_sale_amount=0&amp;tw_order_quantity=0">

 vegetables and grainsEvery year, U.S. News & World Report and its expert panel of nutritionists and physicians evaluates and ranks the best diets for healthy eating.
-For the seventh year in a row, DASH has been ranked as the Best Diet Overall.
-This eating plan is also the number-one diet for healthy eating and diabetes control and tied for first with Ornish Diet for heart disease prevention.
+The DASH diet has consistently ranked among the top Best Diets Overall.
+This eating plan is also recommended for healthy eating, diabetes control, and heart disease prevention.

 Which diets are the best for older adults?